DimaProkop/android-calculator/README.md

-# Android/Kotlin challenge
+# Android & Kotlin challenge
 * Pass Android Kotlin Fundamentals by google
-* Write calculator with animations and additional opportunities
+* Write simple app (for example, calculator) with animations and additional opportunities